mbfons/knowledge-repo/PETs.md

     * Advantages: microdata does not need to be shared by parties to allow for insights; scalability
     * Cautions: computation and infrastructure costs, connectivity, information on data models and interoperability

-* **Data accountability tools**: tools that seek to enhance data protection and privacy by allowing for data subjects to have control over their own data.
-Not strictly a PET since their primary aim is not data confidentiality itself but rather control and accountability.
+* **Data accountability tools**: tools that seek to enhance data protection and privacy by allowing for data subjects to have oversight, agency and control over their own data.
+Not strictly a PET since their primary aim is not data confidentiality itself from a technical standpoint but rather control and accountability.

     * Types: e.g. personal data stores, accountable systems
     * Advantages: user control and transparency